ClickHouse/ClickHouse/docs/en/operations/query-cache.md

 The query cache can be cleared using statement `SYSTEM DROP QUERY CACHE`.
 The content of the query cache is displayed in system table
 `system.query_cache`.
 The number of query cache hits and misses are shown as events "QueryCacheHits" and "QueryCacheMisses" in system table
-`SYSTEM.EVENTS`.
+`system.events`.
 Both counters are only updated for `SELECT` queries which run with setting "use_query_cache = true".
 Other queries do not affect the cache miss counter.

 The query cache exists once per ClickHouse server process.
 However, cache results are by default not shared between users.
 This can be